Zeta Functions and the (Linear) Logic of Markov Processes: Interaction Graphs: the discrete case

-We can then define families of models of linear logic extending Seiller's approach by considering the following constructs.
-We change the terminology to avoid conflicts.
-We use the term \emph{proof object} instead of the term \emph{project}, and we call \emph{types} what is usually called a \emph{conduct}.
-We also use the term \emph{antipode} for the set of functions defining the orthogonality relation, as the more traditional term \enquote{pole} might be confused with the notion of pole from complex analysis.
+We can then define families of models of linear logic extending the Interaction Graphs approach by considering the following constructs.
+We change the terminology w.r.t. earlier papers to avoid conflicts.
+We use the term \emph{proof-object} in place of the term \emph{project}, and we call \emph{types} what was called a \emph{conduct}.
+We also use the term \emph{antipode} for the set of functions defining the orthogonality relation, as the standard term \enquote{pole} might be confused with the notion of pole from complex analysis.

+Following the constructions from previous papers, we will interpret proofs by pairs $(g,G)$ of a graph $G$ and a function $g$ (which we may call the \emph{wager} following previous terminology) capturing the extra terms $\zeta_{H\bullet F}(z)$ and $\zeta_{G\bullet H}(z)$ in the above property.
+This technical trick allows us to derive the adjunction underlying the duality of the multiplicative connectives (i.e. ensuring that $(\cond{A\otimes B^{\pol}})^{\pol} =\cond{A\multimap B}$).
+For more detailed explanations on the wager, and how to recover the adjunction from the above trefoil property, we refer to previous papers on Interaction Graphs \cite{seiller-goim,seiller-goiadd}.